Senate adjourns without passing $2,000 stimulus check legislation

 The U.S. Senate adjourned on Friday without passing legislation to provide millions of Americans with $2,000 stimulus checks, kicking the issue to the new Congress.

-President Trump had called on the Republican-led Senate to approve the bigger checks, saying the $600 payments in a $900 billion coronavirus relief package he signed last month were too small.
+President Trump had called on the Republican-led Senate to approve the bigger checks, saying the $600 payments in a $900 billion coronavirus relief package he signed last month were “measly.”

 “They want to give people ravaged by the China Virus $600, rather than the $2000 which they so desperately need.
 Not fair, or smart!” the president said Friday on Twitter shortly before the chamber adjourned.